mshibanami/redirect-web/docs/faq.md

 ## Why does this extension require a new permission? :id=permission-alert-on-safari

-You may see this alert on Safari after updating Redirect Web:
+You may see this alert in Safari after updating Redirect Web:

 ![An alert of disabling the app](assets/safari-additional-permission-alert.webp ':size=280')